-Back when you were a teenager, you signed on the dotted line.
+Way back when, you signed on the dotted line.
 Now you might owe thousands in student loans.
 That’s fun.
-If those loans were from Uncle Sam, you’ve got a bunch of different ways to pay that money back.
+If those loans came from Uncle Sam, you’ve got a bunch of different ways to pay that money back.

-There are a total of eight different federal repayment plans.
-You have to pick one.
-But you can change your mind anytime.
-Pros: Options are great.
-Cons: Lots of options can also be overwhelming.
+There are eight different federal repayment plans.
+You pick one, but can change your mind anytime.
+Pros: options are great.
+Cons: too many options can be overwhelming.
 Especially when they all sound kinda the same.
-But unless you know exactly what you want upfront, it’s a good idea to read the whole menu before picking an entrée.
 Here’s what you need to know.

 Standard Repayment Plan: Open to everyone.
+And usually the default selection.
 Your payments are fixed and calculated to make sure you’ll be loan-free within 10 years.
-This is the quickest path to paying off your loans, so your payments will be on the higher end.
-But you’ll pay less in interest.
-Unless you picked a different plan, you were probably defaulted into this one.
+This is the quickest path to paying off your loans, so your payments may feel high.
+But you’ll pay less in interest over time by not dragging things out.

 Graduated Repayment Plan: Another option for anyone who wants to be done with federal loans in 10 years.
 Payments start low, but go up every two years.
-You might pick this option if your income’s low now, but you think it’ll steadily increase in the future.
+You might pick this option if your income is on the lower end now, but you think it’ll increase in the future.

 Extended Repayment Plan: Available for people with certain Direct Loans or Federal Family Education Loans (FFEL) with at least $30,000 left to pay.
-(FYI, Direct Loans = the most common type of loan, funded by the Department of Education.)
 You can opt for fixed or graduated payments over 25 years.
-Stretching out the timeline can lower your monthly payment.
-But it’ll cost you more in interest over time.

 Aren’t there options that let you pay based on your income?

 Yep.
-And the three most popular ones come with a nice perk.
-After 20-25 years, any debt you haven’t paid off is forgiven.
-If you’re eligible for Public Service Loan Forgiveness, you have to sign up for one of these plans.
-Or else.
-Oh, and one more small catch.
-You may owe income tax on any money that’s forgiven.
+We’ll break down three popular ones below.
+If you’re eligible for Public Service Loan Forgiveness, you have to sign up for one of these.
+Oh, and you may owe income tax on any money that’s forgiven.

-Whenever you see the words “discretionary income,” take a drink.
-And keep in mind that the gov defines that as the difference between your adjusted gross income and 150% of the poverty line for your family size in your state.
-(Adjusted gross income = the number you put on your tax returns.
-It’s your annual income minus any deductions.)
+Psst...whenever you see the words “discretionary income” below, drink.
+And keep in mind that the gov defines that as the difference between your adjusted gross income – your annual income minus deductions – and 150% of the poverty line for your family size in your state.
 This calculator can do that math for you.
 You’re welcome.

 Revised Pay As You Earn Repayment Plan (REPAYE): For certain borrowers with FFEL and Direct Loans.
 Payments are generally 10% of your discretionary income and recalculated each year based on any updates to your paycheck and family size.
-If you’re married, both your and your partner’s income will be counted.
+If you’re married, both incomes count.

 Pay As You Earn Repayment Plan (PAYE): For people with eligible Direct Loans who borrowed money after Oct 1, 2007, and received a disbursement (aka loan payout) after Oct 1, 2011.
 Stay with us.
 Payments are capped at 10% of your discretionary income.
-You only qualify if that means your monthly bill is lower than it would be normally through the Standard Repayment Plan.
+You only qualify if your monthly bill is lower than it would be on the Standard Repayment Plan.

-Income-Based Repayment Plan (IBR): Good if you’ve got a lot of debt compared to what you earn.
-You’llpay 10-15% of your discretionary income, depending on when you first borrowed the money.
+Income-Based Repayment Plan (IBR): Good if you’ve got a lot of debt compared to your income.
+You’ll pay 10-15% of your discretionary income, depending on when you first borrowed the money.

 That’s a lot of info.
 What if I’m still not sure what my best option is?